Cash 1 Blog

 Your goals will determine the advantages of refinancing, but they generally include reducing the loan cost and getting a lower interest rate.
 Consider these advantages and discover if refinancing is right for you:

-• Predictable payments: If you switch from a variable rate loan to a fixed rate, you'll know the payment amounts and the term length to help you budget.
+If you switch from a variable to a fixed rate loan, you'll know the payment amounts and the repayment term length to help you budget.

 Disadvantages Of Refinancing A Personal Loan

-• Higher interest costs: Will extending your loan increase interest costs over time?
+Will extending your loan increase interest costs over time?
 If you are struggling financially, it makes sense to lower your payments.
-But, keep in mind that reducing your monthly payment and extending your loan term will cost you more money.
+But remember that reducing your monthly payment and extending your loan term will cost you more money.

-If you're debating refinancing your loan, you'll need to compare the pros and cons.
-Determine if refinancing will save you money, decrease monthly payments, or both.
+If you're debating refinancing your loan, you must compare the pros and cons.
+Determine if refinancing saves money, decreases monthly payments, or both.
 If you benefit from refinancing, check your credit scores, research if there are any fees, and check interest rate options from different lenders and how this decision will affect your credit score.